 Data collected will be shared with GLOBE and posted on the Brandwein.org website.
 Participants may incorporate the data with appropriate student classes; for use by individual student research projects; for use by 4-H Clubs, Scout badge requirements; and BNLP Summer Science Camp participants who will also be collecting data during their time at camp.
-Stay tuned to Brandwein.org website for further details and registration information.
+Stay tuned to Brandwein.org website and social media sites for further details and registration information.

 Resources for Family Citizen Science at the Brandwein Nature Learning Preserve (BNLP):